filipednb/rabbitmq/README.md

 $ docker run -d -p 15672:15672 -p 5672:5672 --name rabbit-local rabbitmq:3-management
 ```

-Wait the docker image download, container creation, starting and then validate
+Wait Docker download the image, create the container and starting it,
-that's up and running with `docker ps` command.
+then validate that's up and running with `docker ps` command.
 ```shell script
 $ docker ps